wp-plugins/oik/trunk/readme.txt

 7. oik PayPal dialog
 8. oik shortcode selection dialog

+== Upgrade Notice ==

+= 1.11 =
+There are many changes in version 1.11 to support lazy invocation of code.
+Some plugins have been created as separate plugins (uk-tides), others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 == Changelog ==
+= 1.11 =
+* Added: "oik_loaded" actions for lazy initialisation of dependent plugins.
+* Added: AJAX enabled dialog for listing shortcodes, showing syntax and providing further information online
+* Added: CSS support for responsive images
+* Added: Improved support for nested shortcodes being expanded in excerpts
+* Added: [bw_code] shortcode to display help, syntax, example, live example and snippet for a shortcode
+* Added: [bw_codes] table to summarise active shortcodes
+* Added: [bw_power] shortcode for "Proudly powered by WordPress" link to WordPress.org
+* Added: [bw_thumbs] shortcode - shows the thumbnail images as links
+* Added: action and filter logging, an optional addition to tracing (for developers)
+* Added: edit custom CSS button (for developers and designers)
+* Added: files for deprecated functions - but these are TOTALLY lazy
+* Added: help and syntax information for (some) NextGEN and Portfolio slideshow shortcodes
+* Added: help and syntax information for the NextGEN [nggallery] shortcode
+* Added: shortcode quicktag (labelled [] ) with jQuery code shared with th existing TinyMCE buttons
+* Added: shortcodes can now provide: help, syntax, examples, live examples and snippets
+* Added: trace options, trace actions and trace reset buttons
+* Changed: Improved API for form fields
+* Changed: PayPal shortcodes support currency (e.g. 'GBP') and location (e.g. 'GB') parameters
+* Changed: TinyMCE button selection is now part of the oik settings menu
+* Changed: [bw_logo] now includes jQuery code to automatically resize the image when displayed in a text widget in an Artisteer header
+* Changed: [bw_wtf] now prints the raw content of the post
+* Changed: added shortcodes folder where the lazy shortcode logic is implemented
+* Changed: code only needed for admin pages has been made lazy
+* Changed: oik options is now in its own submenu with a dashboard like overview page
+* Changed: restructured to make shortcodes lazy
+* Changed: trace functions are very lazy
+* Fixed: CSS to fix a problem with GoogleMap's images on "responsive" sites
+* Fixed: Changed CSS fix for Artisteer nested blocks; original solution broke hmenus
+* Fixed: edit custom CSS links works on Multisite
-= 1.10 =
+* Fixed: elimination of as many "Notice" messages as possible = 1.10 =
 * Added: [bw_attachments] for listing attachments
 * Added: [bw_pdf] for .pdf type attachments